RedFoxFinn/ot-harjoitustyo/documentation/software_requirements_specification.md

 #### List view

-List products alphabetically or by their shelf life starting from shortest in list view.
-Products can be sorted by their type.
-If multiple products with same self life, show their count.
-Products can be removed from list view.
+List products by their shelf life starting from shortest in list view and secondary sorting by their name.
+Products can not be sorted in this version of the software.
+Number of products on the entry are shown.
+Entry can be removed from the list view.
+The number of products on entry can be increased and decreased for products that are not expired in the list view.

 ## Ideas for further development